Estimating the Empowerment of Language Model Agents: Acknowledgements

-We thank the ML Alignment Theory \& Scholars (MATS) Program, the Cooperative AI Foundation, Foresight Institute, UW Tsukuba NVIDIA Amazon Cross-Pacific AI Initiative, Lambda Research Grant, and a Sony Research Award for financial support.
-We thank Yizhou Liu at MIT and Claire Yang and Kunal Jha at the University of Washington for their insightful discussions.
+\cam{We thank the ML Alignment \& Theory Scholars (MATS) Program for providing the research environment and support in which this work began.
+This work was also supported in part by the Cooperative AI Foundation, Foresight Institute, UW Tsukuba NVIDIA Amazon Cross-Pacific AI Initiative, Lambda Research Grant, Sony Research Award, Toyota Research Institute (TRI), Templeton World Charity Foundation, and Jacobs CIFAR Research Fellowship.
+We thank Claire Yang at the University of Washington and Vivek Myers at Stanford for their insightful discussions.}